litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

 constant string which does not change.
 In fact, the only path used so far is ``/``.

 Path parameters allow you to construct dynamic paths and later refer to the dynamically captured parts.
-This may sound complex at first, but it's actually quite simple; you can think of it as a regular expression that's being used on the requested path.
+This may sound complex at first, but it is actually quite simple; you can think of it as a regular expression that is being used on the requested path.

 Path parameters consist of two parts: an expression inside the path, describing the parameter, and a corresponding function parameter of the same name in the route handler